N F C Cachemaille-Day

 Ceramic Tile Works

 It has so far proved impossible to identify the company of this name in Worcester which supplied tiles to Southwater church in c1850.
-There were several tile-making companies in and around the Severn valley at this time, including Chamberlain and Co and it is likely that one of these was actually responsible for the tiling.
+There were several tile-making companies in and around the Severn valley at this time, including Chamberlain and Co (see below)and it is likely that one of these was actually responsible for the tiling.

 Robert Chambers (1711-84) was born in Gloucestershire, where he produced at least one monument, but in later life he moved to London, where he worked both as a sculptor and a stainer of marble; he claimed to have devised new processes of staining.
 He produced a lot of architectural sculpture, but more monuments dating from his London years have been identified, mostly in Kent and London.